mhassan72/API-suuq/README.md

 ---

 ## API Endpoints
-- **POST /auth/register**: Registers a new user and returns a WebToken.
+- **POST /auth/register**: Registers a new user and returns a WebToken 🎉
-- **POST /auth/login**: Authenticates the user and returns a WebToken.
+- **POST /auth/login**: Authenticates the user and returns a WebToken 🔑
-- **GET /users**: Fetches all users (admin only).
+- **GET /users**: Fetches all users (admin only) 👥
-- **GET /users/:phone**: Fetches a user by phone number.
+- **GET /users/:phone**: Fetches a user by phone number 📱

 ---

 ## Contribution Guide

 ### General Guidelines
-- Follow **Single Responsibility Principle (SRP)**.
+- Follow the **Single Responsibility Principle (SRP)** for cleaner and more maintainable code ✨
-- Write reusable and modular code using **OOP** principles.
+- Use **OOP** principles to create reusable and modular code 👨‍💻
-- Adhere to **DRY (Don’t Repeat Yourself)** principles.
+- Stick to **DRY (Don’t Repeat Yourself)** principles to avoid redundancy 🚫
-- Use meaningful, descriptive names for variables, functions, classes, and files.
+- Use meaningful, descriptive names for variables, functions, classes, and files to make the code easy to understand 📚

 ### Coding Standards
-- Use **TypeScript** for all code.
+- Use **TypeScript** for all code to ensure type safety 💻
 - Maintain a consistent coding style:
-  - Use 2 spaces for indentation.
+  - Use 2 spaces for indentation ✂️
-  - Always include return types for functions and methods.
+  - Always include return types for functions and methods 🔍
-- Use **async/await** for asynchronous operations.
+- Use **async/await** for asynchronous operations ⏳
-- Write clear and concise comments for complex logic.
+- Write clear and concise comments for complex logic 📝

 ---

 ### Testing Guidelines
-- Write unit tests for all functions and classes using **Jest** or your preferred testing framework.
+- Write unit tests for all functions and classes using **Jest** or your preferred testing framework 🧪
-- Place tests in the `tests` directory, mirroring the `src` folder structure.
+- Place tests in the `tests` directory, mirroring the `src` folder structure 🗂️
 - Use descriptive test names and ensure high test coverage:
   ```typescript
   describe('AuthController', () => {